egnrse/configs/README.md

 # some of my configs [WIP]
-THIS IS STILL DEVELOPING!
+THIS IS STILL DEVELOPING and always will!
 PR/issues are very welcome.

 This config is for my arch/[hyprland](https://hyprland.org/) setup.
-Some of those configs I use on my windows machine too. (eg. nvim/alacritty)
+It is made for a Laptop (with touch) and a PC (in a multimonitor setup, with (sadly) a nvidia graphicscard).
+Some of those configs I use on my (dualbooted-)windows pc too. (eg. nvim/alacritty)

-Make sure to install the packages needed for this config. (some dependencies are listed in each section, for a *fuller* list look into [#packages](#packages) in the [#Appendix](#Appendix))
+Make sure to install the packages needed for this config. (some dependencies are listed in each section, for a *fuller* list look into [#packages](#packages) in the [#Appendix](#appendix))

-This config uses the [Universal Wayland Session Manager (uwsm)](https://github.com/Vladimir-csp/uwsm) some parts will break without this dependency.
+This config uses the [Universal Wayland Session Manager (uwsm)](https://github.com/Vladimir-csp/uwsm) many (hyprland) parts will break without this dependency.

 I use an install script `./installV*.sh` to sym-link my local git with the config folders (mostly in `~/.config/`).
 [WIP]

-The old method was: I use sparse-checkout and exlude to only get specific files with git.
-Except for files in the `other` folder all files should already be at the right place after cloning this repo.

 ## set up some config syncing
 *(If u fork this first, u can sync and save your own configs)*